Dr. Héctor L. Delgado, Executive Officer

 - Exhibit your publications, videos, and movies at our annual meeting.
 Contributing articles to Social Problems.

-- Receive a free yearly subscription with your SSSP membership to Social Problems, the society's distinguished scholarly journal since 1953, published four times yearly by the University of California Press.
+- Receive a free yearly subscription with your SSSP membership to Social Problems, the society's distinguished scholarly journal since 1953, published four times yearly by Oxford University Press.
 All versions from 1953 - current are available.

 - Receive division newsletters, which contain information about fields of interest and those working in them.